About this listing

 Cheers and thank you once again.

 I am available to interact as much or as little as possible as everyone has a different requirement.
-I am normally working through the week 10am - 6pm.
+I am normally working part time some days in the week.

 NO smoking in the house.
 No other pets, please.

 Other than that, relax, put your feet up, turn on the tv, computer, stereo, grab a drink, a beer, whatever you need and enjoy your time in the house.